Favorite Christmas Movies

 Williams?
 Of course you don't.
 It was called "The Night They Saved

 Christmas," and it was made in 1984.
-You would never lower yourself to
+You might never consider

-watch such a terrible film.
+watching such a film.
 But I would - and did.
 (We've recently

 heard from one reader who loved this movie - is it time to watch it again?)
 Don't even think